walterfreeman/ast101/index.md

 [Prelab 5](labs/lab5/lab5prelab.pdf) is available now.
 You will need a computer or tablet with keyboard to complete it.

 [The take-home lab](labs/moon_and_sun.pdf) is also available now.
 It is due on December 3.
-<h4>Submission instructions for papers</h4>

-* If you haven't turned in your papers yet, get on that!
-* Put a copy in your TA's mailbox
-* Email a copy (as an attachment -- no Google Drive or Sharepoint links) to <suast101projects@gmail.com>

 ---